carp-lang/Carp/docs/HowToRunCode.md

 $ carp some_file.carp -x
 ```

-Any files you list as arguments to `carp` will be loaded (this works for the REPL too).
+Any files you list as arguments to `carp` will be loaded (this works when starting the REPL too).
 The `-x` flag means that you want to compile and run the code immedately, exiting afterwards.

 If you just want to build the executable, use `-b` instead: